Editor’s note: Original blog was published on Sep 7, 2017

-Scrum & XP were developed for small team environment where there was freedom to explore and innovate and most of the problems could be managed at team level.
-However, when we want to scale Agile to Enterprise level, Scrum and XP falls short, as usually teams are distributed, we need a bit of architecture, need more levels of planning, execution, demo, and retrospect, co-ordination across teams, more people (servant leaders) to solve enterprise level impediments, big room planning to accommodate all people across teams, frequent integration across teams, more product management as we need to deal with more requirements and need ‘Systems thinking’ kind for holistic approach.
+Scrum and XP were developed for a small team environment where there was freedom to explore and innovate, and most of the problems can be managed at the team level.
+When we want to scale Agile to Enterprise level, Scrum and XP fall short, as usually teams are distributed.
+We need a bit of architecture, need more levels of planning, execution, demo, and retrospect, coordination across teams, more people (servant leaders) to solve enterprise level impediments, big room planning to accommodate all people across organizations, frequent integration across teams, more product management as we need to deal with more requirements and need ‘Systems thinking’ kind for holistic approach.

-Scrum shows the greatest promise, but was developed for small team.
-Hence for enterprise level of Agile, we need different framework, which is known as ‘Scaling framework’.
+Scrum shows the most significant promise which was developed for a small team.
+Hence for an enterprise level of Agile, we need a different framework, which is known as the ‘Scaling framework.’

 Popular Scaling Agile Framework

-Popularity of ‘Spotify’ Scaling framework is growing day-by-day, and lot of companies are implementing and enquiring about this framework.
+The popularity of the ‘Spotify’ Scaling framework is growing day-by-day, and a lot of companies are implementing and enquiring about this framework.

-Spotify is a Swedish music, podcast and video streaming company.
-When Spotify launched their first music play, Spotify were pretty much ‘Scrum’ company, and number of Agile teams were growing and they realized couple of scrum practices like ‘Sprint Planning’, ‘Task break down’, ‘Velocity’, ‘Estimation/Relative Estimation’ and Metrics like ‘Burndown chart’ was coming in their way.
-So, they decided these practices as ‘optional’.
-Every Squad can decide if these practices making sense to them.
+Spotify is a Swedish music, podcasts, and video streaming company.
+When Spotify launched their first music play, Spotify was pretty much ‘Scrum’ company, and number of Agile teams were growing and they realized a couple of scrum practices like ‘Sprint Planning’, ‘Task breakdown’, ‘Velocity’, ‘Estimation/Relative Estimation’ and Metrics like ‘Burndown chart’ was coming in their way.
+So, they decided these practices as ‘optional.’
+Every Squad can decide if these practices were making sense to them.

-Each chapter meets regularly to discuss their area of expertise and their specific challenges - for example the ‘testing chapter’, the ‘web developer chapter’ or the ‘backend chapter’.
+The chapter is your small family of people having ‘similar skills’ and working within the same general ‘competency area,’ (within the ‘same tribe’).
+Each chapter meets regularly to discuss their area of expertise and their specific challenges - for example, the ‘testing chapter,’ the ‘web developer chapter’ or the ‘backend chapter.’